Squarespace review – restrictive, yet beautiful

 - Basic Commerce is priced at $26 a month, removes the transaction fee, and opens up new options for your site: like customer accounts and powerful eCommerce analytics.

-- Advanced Commerce costs $40 a month and throws in the option to sell subscriptions and add advanced shipping options, as well as abandoned cart recovery and advanced discounts.
+- Advanced Commerce is the most expensive plan at $40 a month and throws in the option to sell subscriptions and add advanced shipping options, as well as abandoned cart recovery and advanced discounts.

 Which one's better between the two?

 You might think that an increase of $14 a month to add only a few extra features isn’t quite worth it.
 True!
 But for many established businesses, an additional $14/month to retain more customers, and offer them better shipping options and discounts will be a great deal.
 This is one of the cases when, while not being the cheapest option, a website builder offers great value for the money.